kubedb/docs/docs/guides/postgres/tde/backup/index.md

 ## Logical backup & restore (KubeStash)

 [KubeStash logical backup](/docs/guides/postgres/backup/kubestash/logical/index.md)
-uses `pg_dumpall`/`pg_restore`, which talk to Postgres over the normal protocol and never touch the on disk files directly, so a TDE cluster backs up exactly like a community one -- no extra configuration needed on the `BackupConfiguration`/`RestoreSession` side.
+uses `pg_dump`/`pg_dumpall` to back up and `psql` to restore, which talk to Postgres over the normal protocol and never touch the on-disk files directly, so a TDE cluster backs up exactly like a community one -- no extra configuration needed on the `BackupConfiguration`/`RestoreSession` side.
 The `postgres-addon` used by KubeStash detects the Percona distribution automatically.

 The one thing to plan for is the **restore target**:

-- Restoring a TDE encrypted dump into another TDE (Percona) cluster works as expected; data is re-encrypted under the target cluster's own principal key.
+- Restoring a TDE-encrypted dump into another TDE (Percona) cluster works as expected; data is re-encrypted under the target cluster's own principal key.
-- Restoring a TDE encrypted dump into a **non-TDE (community) Postgres** is
+- Restoring a TDE-encrypted dump into a **non-TDE (community) Postgres** is
   rejected: the dump contains `pg_tde`/`tde_heap` DDL that a community server cannot execute.
 The restore addon detects this up front and fails loudly instead of partially applying the dump.